Crazy English (film): Reception

-Despite of its official approval, Crazy English received only a limited release in select cities within China.
+Despite its official approval, Crazy English received only a limited release in select cities within China.
 Zhang Yuan has stated that the film's reception within China was difficult to read, given the mass adoration (and criticism) that Li Yang often elicits.

 While China remained ambivalent, the west also responded to Crazy English with mixed reactions.
 At least one critic felt that the film was too long and better suited for television than film.
-On the other hand, the film journal Senses of Cinema showered praise on Crazy English, saying, "This is a fascinating film - for China watchers, for educators and for fans of the documentary film - and is an absolute must for festival patrons."
+On the other hand, the film journal Senses of Cinema showered praise on Crazy English, saying, "This is a fascinating film – for China watchers, for educators and for fans of the documentary film – and is an absolute must for festival patrons."

 As for the film's subject, Li Yang was reportedly less than pleased by the film's portrayal of him as a demagogue, and he has gone on to say that the film was "not a real documentary" accusing Zhang of manipulating the film to appeal to Western audiences.